AmineDjeghri/awesome-os-setup/docs/README.md

 ## Linux/WSL2
 A set of configurations,
-dotfiles and a script to automatically set up a powerful terminal & shell utilities(zsh, fzf...), themes like Powerlvl10k, Conda, GPU drivers, and more on Linux/WSL2, again automatically.
+dotfiles and a script to automatically set up a powerful terminal & shell utilities(zsh,fzf, ctrl+f on terminal to search files & folder...), themes like Powerlvl10k, Conda, GPU drivers, and more on Linux/WSL2, again automatically.

 Get started with one command :